peterchain7/incident_responce/README.md

           grep '02:58' snort.alerts
           02/23-06:02:58.539673 [**] [1:1852:4] WEB-MISC robots.txt access [**] [Classification: access to a potentially vulnerable web application
+Grep with multiple patterns use `|`  to sepate patterns Exampe

+      grep "Denied|Forbidden" /var/log/httpd/error_log
+ It will find all Denied and Forbidden words in error_log file `case sensitive`

 Using a simple regular expression to print alerts that belongs to 'MySQL and MYSQL'

       grep -i -e 'M.SQL' snort.alerts